-- 3. If you see the dialog box: - a) Navigate to the folder in which you want to store the script file - b) Type a file name.
+- 3. If you see the dialog box: - a) Navigate to the folder in which you want to store the script file.

+- b) Type a file name.
 Use a name that indicates the purpose of the script. - c) Click Save.

-Scripts names have the form filename.30xpromvscript where filename is the name you gave the file and 30xpromyscript indicates that the file is a script created by the TI-SmartViewTM software.
+Scripts names have the form filename.30xmvscript or filename.34mvscript where filename is the name you gave the file and 30xmvscript or 34mvscript indicates that the file is a script created by the TI-SmartViewTM software for either the TI-30XS MultiViewTM calculator model (30xmvscript) or the TI-34 MultiViewTM (34mvscript) calculator model.

 Note: If you do not want to save the changes you made to an existing script, close the script instead of saving it.
 Click the X in the script tab to close the script.
-When prompted whether to save the changes, click No.
+When prompted whether to save the changes. click No